Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 - Pass all quizzes (there will be a total of 3 quizzes, lowest quiz will be dropped)
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences
-- Attempt 10 after class exercises
+- Complete 10 after class exercises

 ### Evaluation Criteria Explained